securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

    The user whose data the client application wants to access.

 3. **OAuth Service Provider**:
-   The website or application that controls the user’s data and access to it.
+   The website or application that controls the user's data and access to it.
 These providers support OAuth by offering APIs and handling both the authorization server and resource server.

 4. **Authorization Server**:
    The server responsible for authenticating the user and issuing the authorization code and tokens.